kobros-tech/owl/README.md

 ```

 Note that the counter component is made reactive with the [`useState` hook](doc/reference/hooks.md#usestate).
-Also, all examples here uses the [`xml` helper](doc/reference/templates.md#inline-templates) to define inline templates.
+Also, all examples here use the [`xml` helper](doc/reference/templates.md#inline-templates) to define inline templates.
 But this is not mandatory, many applications will load templates separately.

 More interesting examples can be found on the